rifkegribenes/python-rest-api-tests/README.md

-# python-rest-api-tests
+# Stores REST Api

-testing a python REST api
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

+Deployed on Heroku.